anlei2014/5RBIG/README.md

 Your rendering will take the form of a R Markdown notebook (included a R source code and a HTML (or PDF) document).

-The use of the library ggplot2 will be appreciated, feel free to documente yourself about it, in particular with this ressource (链接到外部网站。).
+The use of the library ggplot2 will be appreciated, feel free to documente yourself about it, in particular with this ressource.

 All graphics, computations, tests and so on must be introduced, justified and interpreted.
 A professional report is expected.